Jy-Lau/ad_system_main/README.md

 ```

 ## Testing
+This section provide guidance on how to perform integration test of all of our submodules in our ROS2 software.
 ### System Tests
 To run the system tests for this package, use the similar command from launch file: